 Often they are not aware there is a problem.
 Take notes of the conversation and try to negotiate an agreement.
 The agreement should include a suitable timeframe to resolve the situation.
 Once you have this, then follow up with a written letter or email outlining everything that has been agreed upon and make sure you and your supplier sign the document as agreed.

 2. Send a letter of complaint

-If you are unsuccessful in negotiating a resolution or they will not discuss the issue with you (e.g. they do not return your calls), then write a letter of complaint.
+If you are unsuccessful in negotiating a resolution or they will not discuss the issue with you (for example they do not return your calls), then write a letter of complaint.
 Include details of the problem and any references or copies of documents to support your claim.
 For example, if they are refusing to replace faulty goods, provide your purchase order.
 Make sure you give your supplier a reasonable amount of time to respond and include the date in the later.
 Consider sending the letter via registered post, so you have a record that they received it.
 If you send an email, mark it as ‘read receipt (usually found in the tracking or tools function of your email software).

 3. Contact the relevant industry association

 Most of these bodies have professional standards their members must follow.
 For example, if your accountant is a member of Certified Practising Accountant (CPA) and you feel they have overcharged you, you could contact CPA Australia.
 They may be able to recommend a number of ways to resolve the problem.